sage-code/eve/manual/structure.md

 return;
 ```

-New keywords:
+**New keywords:**

 * exit,   will terminate the method early
 * solve,  will continue with a forward case
 * retry,  will continue with a previous case
+* resume, will continue with next case after the one that failed

 ## Execution

 EVE modules are executed using a virtual machine.
-You can run the virtual machine as a service or as console application.
-In console mode you can run only a one module.
-In service mode you can run multiple sessions with different startup parameters.
-Each session is independent and can run one single module.
+You can start the virtual machine as a service or as console application.
+In console mode you can _run_ only a one module.
+In service mode you can _run_ multiple sessions with different startup parameters.
+Each session is independent and can _run_ one single module.

 Service mode is using a general configuration file: eve.cfg.
 This file contains information about all application locations and configuration files for each session.
 After the service starts this file is parsed and each applications start automatically.
 The service will create a log file for each application.